erik-adelbert/aoc/2025/README.md

 For part 2, a doubled slice should contain the original slice as a subslice — meaning that the slice is a [rotation of itself](https://en.wikipedia.org/wiki/Ouroboros).
 This idea is demonstrated in this [study](https://www.geeksforgeeks.org/dsa/a-program-to-check-if-strings-are-rotations-of-each-other/) along with various pattern-searching techniques like [Rabin–Karp](https://en.wikipedia.org/wiki/Rabin–Karp_algorithm) and [KMP](https://en.wikipedia.org/wiki/Knuth–Morris–Pratt_algorithm).

 As a matter of fact, the Go standard `bytes` package uses a combination of techniques, including an ultimate fallback to [Rabin–Karp](https://cs.opensource.google/go/go/+/refs/tags/go1.25.4:src/bytes/bytes.go;l=1389).

+The code runs with a time complexity of `k.O(n)` on average, with *n* being the number of digits in the inputs and *k* some big and hard to compute (at least for me) constant.
+I will get back to this calculation if I don't find a faster idea for this challenge.

+It is worth noting that the solution hits the sweet spot where running `part2` *only* if `part1` fails (ie., [predictive branching](https://en.wikipedia.org/wiki/Branch_predictor))— versus *always* running both `part1` and `part2`  — actually hurts the overall runtime.

+The solution itself is pretty neat, but the performance, as you can see, isn’t quite there.
+I’ll call it a day for now.

+<`EDIT>` Actually, the performance is interesting to analyze: given my input, there are 2,244,568 candidates (as shown in the `awk` command above), of which 816 are invalid for part 1 and 895 for part 2.
+This results in a blazing-fast 43.6 ms / 2,244,568 numbers ≈ 19.4 ns per number for parts 1 and 2 combined.
+This result feels arguably good.

 The search space, although it may not seem like it, is actually quite respectable: